 CAROLE MASSEY has been a professional artist for many years and is a very supportive and popular tutor.
-Accomplished in painting both landscapes and portraits in watercolours, pastels and acrylics, she has tutored courses and painting holidays in East Anglia and Europe.
-She has published six books has made a number of appearances on national TV, is a regular contributor to the Leisure Painter magazine as well as online painting websites.
+Accomplished in painting both landscapes and portraits in watercolours, pastels and acrylics, she has tutored courses and painting holidays in East Anglia and in Europe.
+She has published seven books and has made a number of appearances on national TV, and is a contributor to arts magazines as well as online painting websites.
 She has exhibited and demonstrated at the Mall Galleries London, in East Anglia and in France.
-She was recently honoured with a Bank of England portrait commission.
-She has recently moved from France to live back in Suffolk again.
+She was honoured with a portrait commission for the retiring deputy governor of the Bank of England, where the painting now hangs.
+Carole now lives in Suffolk with her husband, Eric.

-AKE ARNEDAL is a painter from Sweden where he graduated in 1996 with a Masters of Fine Art from Umea University in Sweden.
+AKE ARNERDAL is a painter and mixed media artist from Sweden where he graduated in 1996 with a Master of Fine Art from Umea University in Sweden.
 He also has a postgraduate degree in ‘Art and New Media’ from the Art Academy at Gothenburg University.
-He has exhibited in Sweden, Norway and the US (New York), and is represented in permanent art collections in several Swedish towns, and exhibited in Japan in 2017.
-As an art educator, he has recently developed and expanded the educational programmes at Skukpurens Hus an art institution in Stockholm Sweden.
-Ake has taught for the past ten years at the Hampstead School of Art, London teaching watercolour, abstract painting and 3D work.
+He has exhibited in Sweden, Norway, Austria, Japan, and the USA and is represented in permanent art collections in several Swedish towns As an art educator, he developed and expanded the educational programs at Skulpturens Hus, an art institution in Stockholm Sweden.
+In London Ake taught for 10 years at the Hampstead School of Art, teaching, watercolor, abstract painting and 3D work.

-STAN HILL was born and brought up in a village in Bechuanaland Protectorate (now Botswana).
-He has been involved in photography for many years.
-His interest began when at university in South Africa and developed later in order to record his many travels around the world.
-With the coming of the digital age Stan’s interest grew and covers most aspects of photography.
+STAN HILL was brought up in Botswana.
+His interest in photography began when at university in South Africa and developed further as he recorded his many travels around the world.
+With the coming of the digital age Stan’s interest grew and now covers most aspects of photography.
 He became President of the Pinner Photographic Club, serving for some eight years.
+He has been ‘unofficial’ photographer for The Two Moors Music Festival and has been asked by the Director to produce a book about the Festival, providing photographs as well as writing an article about it.
 Many of his prints have been exhibited in North West London.
-He has extended his interest to making audio-visual programmes which have been shown in North West London, the Chiltern Regions and it was accepted by the BBC Travel Show.
-Stan is a judge for various photographic competitions and gives workshops both demonstrating and teaching photography around the country.
+Stan is a judge for various photographic competitions and gives workshops both demonstrating all around the county.